OWASP/www-chapter-chandigarh/tab_about.md

 Your support can help cover the costs of our events or assist with travel and accommodation for non-local speakers.
 If you're interested in sponsoring, please reach out to us using the links on the right ➡️

-### 🎤 Want to Share Your Knowledge?

-If you have an engaging topic and would like to share your expertise with our community, we encourage you to submit a session proposal here.